 Elizabeth Denham, the UK’s Information Commissioner, who is in charge of data protection enforcement, says GDPR brings in big changes but has warned they don’t change everything.
 “The GDPR is a step change for data protection,” she says.
 “It’s still an evolution, not a revolution”.
 For businesses which were already complying with pre-GDPR rules the new regulation should be a “step change,” Denham says.

-Consumers will start to see a difference in the way that organisations communicate with them about data use and private information.
+The noticeable difference Consumers will start to see a difference in the way that organisations communicate with them about data use and private information.
 This will affect the length of consent statements and privacy policies.
 While marketing consent does not need to be explicit, it does need to be unambiguous.
 Transparency is required and clear and plain language will be needed.
 Consent will need to be obtained by a “clear affirmative action” and “Silence, pre-ticked boxes or inactivity” will not count.
 Consumers cannot be forced to give consent for further use of data when signing up to a service.

 Don’t be fooled by the GDPR law emanating from the European Union.
 A company being based in the US, India or elsewhere won’t save it from the (rather hefty) penalties that the EU has promised to impose should a brand fall short of compliance when dealing with EU citizen data.